crossplane/crossplane/docs/guides/multi-tenant.md

 environments by utilizing Kubernetes primitives and compatible policy enforcement projects in the cloud-native ecosystem.

+## TL;DR

+Infrastructure operators in multi-tenant Crossplane environments typically utilize composition and Kubernetes RBAC to define lightweight, standardized policies that dictate what level of self-service developers are given when requesting infrastructure.
+This is primarily achieved through exposing abstract resource types at the namespace scope, defining `Roles` for teams and individuals within that namespace, and patching the `spec.providerConfigRef` of the underlying managed resources so that they use a specific `ProviderConfig` and credentials when provisioned from each namespace.
+Larger organizations, or those with more complex environments, may choose to incorporate third-party policy engines, or scale to multiple Crossplane clusters.
+The following sections describe each of these scenarios in greater detail.

 - [Background](#background)
     - [Cluster Scoped Managed Resources](#cluster-scoped-managed-resources)
     - [Namespace Scoped Claims](#namespace-scoped-claims)